AwPods/NYCfoodAccess/Project_proposal.md

 ## The motivation for this project

-To understand and improve access to healthy food options in NYC, addressing public health challenges related to food accessibility and quality
+To understand and improve access to healthy food options in NYC, addressing public health challenges related to food accessibility.

 Access to healthy food is essential for public health, yet many NYC neighborhoods lack nutritious options, particularly in low-income areas.